-As measured by the Wilshire U.S. Small-Cap index, investors in smaller companies posted 9.01% gains in the final quarter, to end the year with a 26.21% return.
-The technology-heavy Nasdaq Composite Index was up 12.17% in the final three months of the year, to finish with a gain of 35.23%–its best year since 2013.
-Since January 1, 2010, the index has gained 295.42% for patient investors, and tech stocks generally were a big contributor to the hefty returns during the long bull market.
+As measured by the Wilshire U.S. Small-Cap index, investors in smaller companies posted 30.96% gains in the final quarter to end the year with a 17.42% return.
+The technology-heavy Nasdaq Composite Index soared last year; it gained 15.41% in the final three months of the year to finish with a total return of 43.64%.

-Looking over the other investment categories, real estate, as measured by the Wilshire U.S. REIT index, posted a 1.14% loss during the year’s final quarter, but it finished the year with a 25.76% gain.
-The S&P GSCI index, which measures commodities returns, gained 8.31% in the 4th quarter, to finish the year up 17.63%.
-Looking back, however, commodities returns dramatically lagged U.S. stocks over the past decade: the total return for the commodities index overall was a negative 5.44%.
+Looking at alternative investment categories, real estate, as measured by the Wilshire U.S. REIT index, posted a 10.62% gain during the year’s final quarter, but it finished the year with a 7.90% loss.
+The S&P GSCI index, which measures

-In the bond markets, coupon rates on 10-year Treasury bonds dropped almost a full percentage point, year-on-year, to stand at 1.75% at year end.
-Similarly, 30-year government bond yields have fallen from 3.01% at the beginning of the year to 2.38% coupon rates today.
-Five-year municipal bonds are yielding, on average, a meager 1.14% a year, while 30-year munis are yielding 2.15% on average.
+In the bond markets, yields on 10-year Treasury bonds have dropped to remarkable lows: just 0.95% currently.
+30-year government bonds are yielding just 1.64% a year.
+Five-year municipal bonds are providing, on average, a meager 0.22% a year, while 30-year munis are yielding 1.47% on average.

-Similarly, nobody can predict when or how the bull market will end or how deep the coming recession or bear market will be.
-In fact, no one can predict anything other than the fact that all past downturns were followed by upturns which took the markets and the economy to new heights.
+Nobody can predict when or how the bull market will end, how deep the inevitable (sooner or later) bear market will be, or, really, anything other than the fact that all past downturns were followed by upturns which took the markets and the economy to new heights.
+We’ve already seen that dynamic in microcosm during the 2020 year of surprises.

-Your LongView Advisor is always available to help you understand market trends and the financial implications of national and world events.
-Contact us for a financial planning and investment review, and never hesitate to call with questions or concerns.
+Your LongView Advisor is always available to help you understand the financial implications of national and world events.
+Let’s work together to find the right answers for your needs.

 Wilshire index data: http://www.wilshire.com/Indexes/calculator/